Role

 Team

-Greg Leibowitz, Design Mentor
+Greg Leibowitz / Design Mentor

-New Perspective won Best of Show at AIGA Orlando's 2024 SPOT Showcase, selected from an exhibition of 15 projects.
-If shipped, the following statistics would be used to measure results: Onboarding-to-first-Exercise conversion, Exercise completion rate, return visit rate, and Find College Accommodations engagement.
+If shipped, the following would be used to measure user behavior: onboarding-to-first-Exercise conversion, Exercise completion rate, return visit rate, and Find College Accommodations engagement.

 Context